KushajveerSingh/ecommerce_website/README.md

 **Step 8**.
 Create an account on [Vercel](https://vercel.com/) and then click **Add New...** -> **Project** and choose your github repository.

 And that is it.
-You have successfully deployed your custom restaurant website to Vercel.
+You have successfully deployed your custom ecommerce website to Vercel.

 ## License
 This application has Apache License Version 2.0, as found in the [LICENSE](./LICENSE) file.